Nasri banned for six months for anti-doping violation

 The 30-year-old received a drip treatment at a Los Angeles clinic in 2016, which UEFA says contravened rules laid down by the World Anti-Doping Agency (WADA).

-Nasri has been suspended following a meeting by UEFA's Control, Ethics and Disciplinary Body although he does have the right to appeal.
+Nasri has been suspended following a meeting by UEFA's Control, Ethics and Disciplinary Body.
+He has the right to appeal.

 "The player Samir Nasri has been found guilty for using a prohibited method in accordance with sub-section M2, par.
 2 of the WADA Prohibited List," UEFA said in a statement.